lambosaur/pyBioinfoUtils/README.md

 # pyBioinfoUtils

-Compilation of Python libraries to parse and manipulate bioinformatic file formats
+Compilation of Python libraries to parse and manipulate bioinformatic file formats.